Leaving a nursing home to return home is a goal for many residents and their families, but it requires careful consideration....Read more

 Once someone enters a nursing home, it isn't always easy to move out again.
 While some residents may prefer nursing home care to living on their own, others would rather be independent.
 For residents who want to move out but need some assistance to live on their own, there may be help available.
 A federal program is trying to help nursing home residents in some states regain their independence.

 Residents who have been in a nursing home for a long time may have to start all over again when they move out.
 They may need help finding a place to live, establishing a bank account, making a home accessible, and locating home care.

-In 2005, Congress established a federal program called Money Follows the Person that is designed to make it easier for nursing home residents to move out.
-Currently, 29 states and the District of Columbia participate in the program, which provides personal and financial support to help eligible nursing home residents live on their own or in group settings.
-The new health reform law extends federal funding for the program until 2016.
-The law also reduces the amount of time an individual must reside in a nursing facility in order to qualify for the program, from 180 days to 90 days.
+In 2005, Congress established a federal program called Money Follows the Person that is designed to make it easier for nursing home residents who qualify for Medicaid to move out.
+Currently, 41 states, territorries (including American Samoa and Puerto Rico), and the District of Columbia participate in the program, which provides personal and financial support to help eligible nursing home residents live on their own or in group settings.